im-zoheb1/vue-crop-upload/README.md

 The component provides a default slot that exposes the following properties:

-- `isDragging`: Boolean indicating if a file is being dragged over the component
-- `openFileDialog`: Function to programmatically open the file selection dialog
+- `activator`: Function to trigger the file selection dialog
+- `progress`: Number representing the upload progress (0-100)
+- `loading`: Boolean indicating whether an upload is in progress

+Use these properties to create your custom upload button UI.

 ## Development